foomin10/credential-gpg/README.md

 make install
 ```

-Or run below if you want to install into "$HOME/bin".
+Or run following if you want to install into "$HOME/bin".

 ```sh
 git clone https://github.com/foomin10/credential-gpg.git